 - Rabies shot

 - Rabies Antibody Titration Test (not required for the US)

 - Third-country veterinary certificate and declaration (or health certificate for the US)

 - Tapeworm treatment (dogs only for select EU countries and UK)

 - Microchip and registration

 For the US, EU, and UK, your pet will need a 15-digit microchip that is registered online.
 The microchip must be implanted before their last rabies vaccination and their rabies titre test.
-The cost is $80 at VSL or $50 at Siem Reap Veterinary Care, and can be done as far in advance as you would like.
+The cost is $80 at VSL in Phnom Penh or $25 at Ouk Hok Sy Veterinary or Angkor Vet Clinic in Siem Reap, and can be done as far in advance as you would like.

 Because Cambodia is classed as a ‘high rabies country’ all pets will need to have rabies vaccinations before they go.
 At least one of their shots needs to be given after they are microchipped (but it can be done at the same appointment).
 Rabies vaccinations done before the pet is microchipped are not valid for travel.
 Be sure to have a record of all of your vaccinations in a vaccination book or “pet passport.”

 30 days after their rabies shot, you can proceed to the rabies antibody titre test.

 The rabies antibody titration test is a blood test that confirms that your pet has the correct amount of antibodies in response to the rabies vaccine in its bloodstream.
 The test cannot be given for 30 days after the last rabies vaccination.
 The test must be done from a EU-approved laboratory, and once your pet has received a passing grade, you must wait 3 calendar months to export.